pimox/repo/README.md

 Notes
 ---
-This repo just contains the precompiled debian packages.
+1. This repo just contains the precompiled debian packages.
 The original Proxmox sources can be found at git.proxmox.com
+2. The (very minimally) patched sources to rebuild this can be found at github.com/pimox